-Just when I felt I could hold it in no longer, you turned to me, circle leader, and so willingly looked past the hate and venom I spewed toward you and, just as I thought I was going to hate you even more, and unleash the demons of years of unspoken rage against you or anyone else who took my turn away, anyone who withheld permission from my beingness ...
+Just when I felt I could hold it in no longer, this wise woman turned to me, circle leader, and so willingly looked past the hate and venom I spewed toward her and, just as I thought I was going to hate her even more, and unleash the demons of years of unspoken rage against her or anyone else who took my turn away, anyone who withheld permission from my beingness ...

 just at that moment ....
 I sobbed.

 Instead of rage, the rage at injustice that had burned in me since those tender years of no tenderness, there were only tears.